webplatform/docs/apis/canvas/CanvasRenderingContext2D/ellipse/index.md

 {{Flags}}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|If the object's path has any subpaths, this method adds a straight line from the last point in the subpath to the start point of the arc.
-Then, it adds the start and end points of the arc to the subpath, and connects them with an arc. }}
+{{Summary_Section|Draws an arc.
+If the object's path has any subpaths, this method adds a straight line from the last point in the subpath to the start point of the arc.
+Then, it adds the start and end points of the arc to the subpath, and connects them with an arc.}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Name=x